haifengl/bigdata/README.md

 because replications are done asynchronously.

 MongoDB allows users to specify write availability in the system, which is called the write concern.
-Write concern can include the w option to specify the required number of acknowledgments from replica set before returning, the j option to require writes to the journal before returning, and wtimeout option to specify a time limit to prevent write operations from blocking indefinitely.
+Write concern can include the
+<span>*w*</span> option to specify the required number of
+acknowledgments from replica set before returning, the <span>*j*</span>
+option to require writes to the journal before returning, and
+<span>*wtimeout*</span> option to specify a time limit to prevent write
+operations from blocking indefinitely.
 Prior to November 2012, MongoDB’s client drivers return when the writes had only entered the client’s outgoing queue.
 Now the default write concern acknowledges writes